hpi-swa-teaching/Liquid/docs/Future_vision.md

             -   Changing this variable in the SQUEAK-Image
             -   Closing and opening the SQUEAK-Image again without saving
             -   using a second machine or SQUEAK-Image altogether.
         -   The most secure solution we envisioned is to generate a personal password each of the participants.
-Those could maybe be send via email to the participants.
+Those could maybe be sent via email to the participants.